Professor of English and Director of Women's Gender & Sexuality Studies

 She teaches courses on British and American modernism, contemporary poetry, ancient and classical literature, feminist criticism, and motherhood studies.

 Since 1995, Professor Gregory has been the Director of what is now the Women's, Gender & Sexuality Studies Program.
-As Director, she has expanded the program and developed the newly named Carey C. Shuart Women's Archive and Research Collection.
+As Director, she has expanded the program and developed what is now the Carey C. Shuart Women's Archive and Research Collection.
 The Shuart Archive collects the papers of Houston area women's organizations and records oral histories of women who have made history in Houston.
 The WGSS Program, through the support of the Friends of Women's Studies, provides scholarships and fellowships for undergraduate and graduate students, funds a postdoctoral fellowship in Women's Studies, and awards grants for faculty research.

 The Friends of Women's Studies is a model of collaboration between the academy and the community, sponsoring community programming to connect the accomplishments of women in Houston with the research of students and faculty in WGSS.
 Among their annual events are the Table Talk Luncheon, the Living Archives Interview Series, and the Fast Friends Speed Networking socials.